-- Where an offence fits more than one descriptor, the higher fine shall apply.
+Where an offence fits more than one description, the higher fine shall apply.
 For repeat offending for the same offence within 12 months, the next higher fine level shall apply, if available.

-- 120 litres is the approximate maximum capacity of a small 'wheelie bin'.
+120 litres is the approximate maximum capacity of an average 'wheelie bin'.